seqscope/NovaScope/docs/getting_started/output.md

 The aligned sequenced reads can be directly used for tasks that require read-level information, such as allele-specific expression or somatic variant analysis.
 The SGE matrix can also be analyzed with many software tools, such as Latent Dirichlet Allocation (LDA) and Seurat.

-An exemplary downstream analysis is provided at: https://github.com/seqscope/NovaScope-exemplary-downstream-analysis.
+An exemplary downstream analysis is provided at [NovaScope-exemplary-downstream-analysis](https://github.com/seqscope/NovaScope-exemplary-downstream-analysis).